alexanderovie/datos/docs/classes/PeopleAlsoSearchDataforseoLabsSerpElementItem.md

 > `optional` **items**: `string`[]

-Defined in: main.ts:106652
+Defined in: main.ts:115812

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 #### Implementation of